TensorYue/Nonlinear-Finite-Element-Code-for-2D-Problems/README.md

 # Nonlinear-Finite-Element-Code-for-2D-Problems
 A program for solving nonlinear boundary value problems in solid mechanics with nonlinear material behaviour and large deformation.
 To start, modify and run 'Run_code.mlx'.

+Update on 8/16/25: Add linear FEM solver in.

 ## Instruction
 This program provides both static and dynamic (alpha method) solver for 2-D boundary value problem (Large deformation).